 What causes sexual problems for women with multiple sclerosis?

 For many people, sexual problems are caused by a combination of physical, psychological, emotional and social factors.
-These problems fall into three broad groups:
+These problems fall into three broad groups arising:

-- Caused directly by MS damage to nerve pathways in your brain and spinal cord that control sexual feelings and responses
+- directly due to MS damage to nerve pathways in your brain and spinal cord that control sexual feelings and responses

-- Caused indirectly by symptoms of MS, such as bladder symptoms, fatigue, low mood and depression or spasticity, or from prescribed medications
+- indirectly due to other symptoms of MS, such as bladder symptoms, fatigue, low mood and depression or spasticity, or from prescribed medications

-- Resulting from the wider consequences of living with MS. This can undermine your sense of self, sexual identity and enjoyment, and your confidence as a sexual partner or potential partner.
+- from the wider consequences of living with MS; this can undermine your sense of self, sexual identity and enjoyment, and your confidence as a sexual partner or potential partner.